Figure It Out: Improve the Frontier of Reasoning with Executable Visual States: Methodology

-Our core idea is to embed visual construction into a model's reasoning trajectory.
-Concretely, for each problem input, \model enters a multi-turn reasoning loop in which it can interleave pure textual reasoning and executable code to generate diagrams - much like a human drawing intermediate sketches while reasoning.
+\model integrates executable visual construction directly into its multi-turn reasoning process.
+For each input, the model interleaves textual inference and code generation to construct diagrams, analogous to how humans iteratively sketch intermediate states while reasoning.

-Formally, at each turn $t$, \model maintains an internal context $h_t$ (e.g., textual history, prior code outputs, and rendered images) and optionally a current figure/diagram $I_t$.
-The model's policy $\pi_\theta$ outputs an action:
+Formally, at each reasoning step $t$, the model maintains a state consisting of a textual context $h_t$ (including prior reasoning steps, code outputs, and interpreter feedback) and an optional rendered diagram $I_t$.
+The policy $\pi_\theta$ samples an action:

-Here, $a_t$ may be: (1) A text continuation (e.g., next reasoning step), or (2) An executable code snipper $c_t$ written in a general-purpose programming language (e.g., Python).
-If $a_t$ is code, the environment executes it via a sandboxed interpreter, which may produce textual outputs and render a figure:
+where $a_t$ is either (i) a textual continuation or (ii) a code snippet $c_t$ generated by the policy itself.
+When a code action is emitted, it is executed by a sandboxed interpreter, which may produce textual feedback $T_{t+1}$ and/or a rendered diagram $I_{t+1}$: